ustun/reactjs-introduction/README.md

+# Notes About the Repo
+- The presentation is at react_js_barcelona_js.key and react_js_barcelona_js.pdf

+- The examples are located in the examples/src directory.

+- Run `make` to regenerate javascript files from jsx files (src to build).

+- This file includes the transcript of the talk "Introduction to React.js".

 # Introduction to React.js

-See the presentation at react_js_barcelona_js.key

-See the examples in the examples directory.

-Run make to regenerate javascript files from jsx files.

 React.js is a library for building user interfaces, built by Facebook and Instagram.
 In building user interfaces, MVC, model-view-controller design